Deways/capiyii/README.md

 ## License ##

-Capifony is released under the MIT License.
+Capiyii is released under the MIT License.
 See the bundled LICENSE file for details.